 However, it’s important to know that not all of these ingredients are necessarily safe and it’s a good idea to know which sunscreens to avoid.
 According to a report by the EWG, of all of these ingredients, the only two that the FDA can say for sure are safe are zinc oxide and titanium dioxide.
 The others require further research.

 That said, I recommend avoiding titanium dioxide because, when inhaled, it is a carcinogen.

 Many of the chemical sunscreen ingredients mimic hormones and can also cause allergic skin reactions.
 The most concerning of these ingredients is oxybenzone.
 Not only is this ingredient harmful, but it has also been shown to cause damage to coral reefs.
 Both the EWG and I recommend not using sunscreen products that contain oxybenzone.
 [4, 5]

 There are a variety of different types of sunscreen available.
 These include not only conventional, natural, and organic options, but also different forms of application.
 There are a few basic types of sunscreen application available:

 Some sunscreen products are also blended with insect repellent.
 Keep in mind that many if not most of these products are not non-toxic.
-I recommend using separate, non-toxic (and ideally natural and organic) sunscreen and insect repellent products.
+I recommend using separate, non-toxic sunscreen (ideally natural and organic) and insect repellent products.

 There are also some cosmetic skincare products that contain sunscreen, including makeup, moisturizers, and after-shave.
 Check the ingredients on these products first before applying them to your skin.